-Your Database is a GOLDMINE, but mining means that you are always looking for gold, have a consistent plan to find it and share the wealth.
+Your Database is a GOLDMINE, but mining it through database management means that you are always looking for gold, have a consistent plan to find it and share the wealth.
 The model of buying leads to give to real estate agents needs to change, and the best way to capitalize on that is finding leads in your own data.

-Here’s how to make sure your database marketing will yield results:
+Here’s how to make sure your database managment will yield results:

 - Sign into your CRM daily.
 After eight years in the mortgage CRM space, I know that this is not a habit for the majority of loan officers, but signing in means you understand the importance of each contact, and your goal should be nurturing those relationships.

 - Segment your audiences.
+This is one of the most important pieces of good database management.
 Your list should be broken down into real estate agents, referral partners (financial advisors, CPAs, other LOs), closed borrowers, interested borrowers, first-time borrowers (renters) and so forth.

 - Understand personalized marketing.
 Mortgage marketing is often tone deaf to its audience.
 If you are sending out a marketing piece for refinances to people who don’t own a home or your marketing is geared toward agents but it’s going to your buyers, you aren’t segmenting correctly or marketing effectively.
 Think about your audience before creating your marketing strategy each month.